 Sean’s education has come in handy, as many of his matters have concerned technologies in the biomedical and electrical engineering fields, including drug-eluting stents, contact lenses, glucose monitoring devices, voice recognition technology, database search technology, and cellular location technology.
 He has also enjoyed learning from and working with experts from top universities and industry in a variety of disciplines, such as analytical chemistry, chemical engineering, communications systems, and computer science.

-When he’s not busy learning the science behind his latest case, Sean enjoys running the “trails” of Brooklyn, playing guitar, and otherwise hanging out with his wife and daughter.
+When he’s not busy learning the science behind his latest case, Sean enjoys running the “trails” of Brooklyn, playing guitar, and otherwise hanging out and travelling with his wife and daughter.